epsilon537/boxlambda/_drafts/picorv32-dma-controller.markdown

 Please be aware that I'm an absolute newbie when it comes to CocoTB.
 Do not take that script as an example of a 'good' CocotB test module.
 I'm pretty sure that if I look back at this script after getting more experience with the tool, I'll cringe.
 Anyway, this is what I was able to whip with my current understanding of CocoTB.
 It works and it was a big help to get the core up and running.
 It was a pleasure to write the test cases.
 Writing Python code is just much easier, faster, and less tedious than writing in C/C++, or Verilog.

-I'm using [Icarus](https://steveicarus.github.io/iverilog/) as the behind-the-scenes Simulator for CocoTB.
+I'm using [Icarus](https://steveicarus.github.io/iverilog/) as the behind-the-scenes simulator for CocoTB.
 CocoTB does support Verilator, but that's still in an experimental phase.

 I intend to keep my SoC-level system test cases in Verilator, because a Verilator model runs so fast.
 For unit testing, however, CocoTB is now my go-to platform.